Binh2/hello-world/README.md

 # hello-world
 My first time use git
-I am editting readme file the first time
+I am the coder from the nineth planet in our solar system, Pluto My mission is to make 3D game